 The programme content and design is a collaboration between Nautica Environmental Associates, headquartered in the UAE and Five Oceans Environmental Services in Oman, combining 30 years of experience in the region with leading scientists in the field of marine species identification.

-This certification follows the formats of both the existing programmes, the Joint Nature Conservation Committee (JNCC) MMRO in the UK as well as the Protected Species Observer (PSO) programme in the Gulf of Mexico.
+This certification follows the formats of both the existing programmes, the Joint Nature Conservation Committee (JNCC) MMO in the UK as well as the Protected Species Observer (PSO) programme in the Gulf of Mexico.

 The aims/philosophy of the course/event?